 The very nature of Tabouli makes it hard to provide quantities (although skip to the end if you want to see my estimates for Tabouli for one), as everything is just eyeballed and amounts adjusted according to how much parsley you are using and how many people you wish to feed.
 The way to “grain/gluten-free” it is so simple – I just replace the bulgur/burghul with quinoa.
-It is a perfect substitute.
-If you want to be paleo or prefer not to use quinoa then you can just leave out the quinoa altogether or add in a couple of tablespoons of lightly toasted sesame seeds, pine nuts or even white chia seeds.
+If you want to be paleo or prefer not to use quinoa then you can just leave out the quinoa altogether and use hemp seeds, cauliflower rice, or leave the burghul substitute out completely.

 The ingredients you need to have on hand are:

 - Parsley, and lots of it.

 - Pre-cooked and cooled quinoa (about a cup) for an authentic taste or sesame seeds, chia seeds or even pine nuts, which will taste fine but the flavour will not be authentic tabouli.

 - Allspice (also called Lebanese pepper, Jamaica pepper, pepper, myrtle pepper, pimento, English pepper or newspice)